Submit an Article

 Article preview

-As is known, the Debye camera serves as a device in which X-rays are taken in monochromatic rays of finely crystalline and amorphous bodies.
-As a result of petrographic studies of the cast rock, the following information was obtained: a) the most important mineral components are: magnetite, olivine, plagioclase and a mineral whose composition is close to Ca₃Mg₂Si₆0₁₉, b) the main structure of the cast rock (mainly cast basalt).
-The results of physical and chemical research consist of a) identification of artificial mineral components of cast rock: ecstatite, diopside, forsterite and acortite, their physical and chemical properties were studied under casting conditions, b) heating Endell Microscope from Leitz - reconstructed for special research work to determine high-speed and crystallizing properties of crystalline elements of cast rock.
-X-ray laboratory of the Fedorov Institute at the Leningrad Mining Institute.
+As is known, the Debye camera serves as a device in which X-ray diffraction of finely crystalline and amorphous bodies is performed using monochromatic radiation.
+As a result of petrographic studies of the cast rock, the following information was obtained: a) the most important mineral components are: magnetite, olivine, plagioclase and a mineral whose composition is close to Ca₃Mg₂Si₆O₁₉, b) the main structure of the cast rock (mainly cast basalt).
+The results of physical and chemical research consist of a) identification of artificial mineral components of cast rock: enstatite, diopside, forsterite and acortite, their physical and chemical properties were studied under casting conditions, b) heating Endell Microscope from Leitz – reconstructed for special research work to determine high-speed and crystallizing properties of crystalline elements of cast rock.

 How to cite: Budaev V.P., Selyakov N.Y.
 Debye camera // Journal of Mining Institute.
 1935.
 Vol. 9.
 Iss.
 1. p.
 57-59.